Nails. Get Them Cut!

 How often should you be trimming your pup’s nails?

-This varies GREATLY by dog due to age, activity level, and biology.
-In general, we recommend at least once a month, but this can range from 2 to 5 weeks.
-If you notice your pup’s nails touching the ground, they are due for a trim.
-When in doubt, ask your pet professional or during your next visit to Le Pawsh!
+This varies significantly among dogs based on age, activity level, diet, and individual biology.
+Generally, we recommend trimming at least once a month, although this can fluctuate between 2 to 5 weeks.
+If you observe that your pup's nails are touching the ground, it's time for a trim.
+When unsure, consult your stylist during your next visit to Le Pawsh!

 What if you don’t want your pup groomed professionally, as often as they need their nails trimmed?